Stomach ulcers often have no symptoms. Some people will experience:

 - Osteoporosis medications – Actonel and Fosamax

-Stress and spicy foods do not cause stomach ulcers.
+*It’s a myth that emotional stress and spicy foods cause stomach ulcers.
 They can, however, make symptoms worse.

 Stomach ulcer risk factors

-A few risk factors can make it more likely that a peptic ulcer will develop.
+Although they don’t cause stomach ulcers, a few risk factors can make it more likely that a peptic an ulcer will develop, worsen an existing ulcer, or make healing difficult.

 - Smoking – especially in people who are already infected with H. pylori